Tetrachord: Atonal usage

 Allen Forte occasionally uses the term tetrachord to mean what he elsewhere calls a tetrad or simply a "4-element set" – a set of any four pitches or pitch classes.
 In twelve-tone theory, the term may have the special sense of any consecutive four notes of a twelve-tone row.

 Non-Western scales

 Tetrachords based upon equal-tempered tuning were also used to approximate common heptatonic scales in use in Indian, Hungarian, Arabian and Greek musics.
 Western theorists of the 19th and 20th centuries, convinced that any scale should consist of two tetrachords and a tone, described various combinations supposed to correspond to a variety of exotic scales.
 For instance, the following diatonic intervals of one, two or three semitones, always totaling five semitones, produce 36 combinations when joined by whole step:

-Indian-specific tetrachord system
+India-specific tetrachord system

-See also Carnatic rāga and Hindustani classical music.

 Tetrachords separated by a halfstep are said to also appear particularly in Indian music.
 In this case, the lower "tetrachord" totals six semitones (a tritone).
 The following elements produce 36 combinations when joined by halfstep.
 These 36 combinations together with the 36 combinations described above produce the so-called "72 karnatic modes".